-From 22nd of September, millions of people will travel to Munich, like every year, to attend the world’s largest fair.
-Until the 7th of October, Munich will once again be hosting the Oktoberfest, which boasts a long tradition.
+Every year in late September, millions of people will travel to Munich, like every year, to attend the world’s largest fair: the Oktoberfest, which boasts a long tradition.
 It first took place in 1810, when Crown Prince Ludwig (later King Ludwig I) married Princess Therese of Bavaria.
 To celebrate the royal wedding, a horse race was held in an open space which is now called the Theresienwiese, named after the bride Princess Therese.

 German name for Bavaria, formally the Free State of Bavaria.
 It is the largest of the 16 German Bundesländer (states), with Munich as its capital.

 The word hardly needs to be translated, but at Oktoberfest everything revolves around the Bavarians’ favourite drink – beer!
 There is a special beer brewed exclusively for Oktoberfest every year, fittingly called Oktoberfestbier.
 There are strict guidelines the breweries have to follow: the beer has to conform to the Reinheitsgebot (German Beer Purity Law – yes, there is such a thing!) and it must have been brewed within the city of Munich.
 At 6%, it has a higher alcohol content than normal beer.
 Arguably the most important phrase to memorize for Oktoberfest is ‘Ein Bier, bitte!’ (‘A beer, please!’).

 A beer tent.
 There are 34 tents at Oktoberfest; 14 large ones and 20 small ones.
 The biggest one is the Hofbräuzelt which seats up to 10,000 people.